-- "Disabled" to disable it. - IGMP Snoop: Enable the IGMP Snoop function if you need. - DHCP Server: Select Enabled, then you will see the screen below (shown in Figure 4-10).
+➤ DHCP Server: Select Enabled, then you will see the screen below (shown in Figure 4-12).
 The Router will work as a DHCP Server, it becomes the default gateway for DHCP client connected to it.
 DHCP stands for Dynamic Host Control Protocol.
 The DHCP Server gives out IP addresses when a device is booting up and request an IP address to be logged on to the network.
 That device must be set as a DHCP client to obtain the IP address automatically.
 By default, the DHCP Server is enabled.
 The DHCP address pool contains the range of the IP address that will automatically be assigned to the clients on the network.